grafana/agent/docs/sources/operator/architecture.md

 The sharding mechanism is borrowed from the Prometheus Operator.

 The number of replicas can be defined, similarly to the number of shards.
 This creates duplicate shards.
-This must be paired with a remote_write system that can perform HA duplication.
+This must be paired with a `remote_write` system that can perform HA duplication.
 Grafana Cloud and Cortex provide this out of the box, and the Grafana Agent Operator defaults support these two systems.

 The total number of created metrics pods will be product of `numShards * numReplicas`.

-## Labels
+## Added labels

 Two labels are added by default to every metric: